 To always discuss the use of AI with your lecturer and/or refer to course guidelines on this subject.
 Depending on the specific assignment and/or course, you may be asked not to use AI, while in others AI use may be part of the overall assignment design.
 Communication is key!

-ChatGPT and Generative AI have raised issues and concerns surrounding academic integrity, its application, and even its definition.
-You can recap on the RCSI academic integrity principles here.
+Generative AI/GEN AI have raised issues and concerns surrounding academic integrity, its application, and even its definition.
+Firstly, you can recap on the RCSI academic integrity principles here.

 Please check with your module coordinator/lecturer where in your work you should include this information.
 See the example: